Fliegende-Rehe/PMLDL_Q2C/README.md

     - BERT (Bidirectional Encoder Representations from Transformers): Offers deep bidirectional representations

     - RoBERTa, DistilBERT, etc.: Variations of BERT with different training strategies or sizes

+## **Week III progress**

+ ---

+### Agenda:

+- Model Selection
+- Training & Fine-tuning

+### Model Selection

+We tried three model options:

+- Baseline Models (Elina)
+- Word Embeddings (Anatoliy)
+- Pre-trained Models (Ruslan)

+Results demonstrated that computing the cosine similarity between the embeddings of questions to determine similarity is the best suited to our task.
+We will develop and improve this method.

+### Training & Fine-tuning

+Next week, we’ll divide the task again, and one person will continue to explore possible models.
+And two other members of the team will be engaged in Training & Fine-tuning of the current solution.
+Next week plan:

+- Preliminary Testing
+- Model Sanity Checks
+- Primary Evaluation Metrics
+- Advanced Evaluation Metrics
+- Error Analysis

 ## **Useful links**